py5coding/py5book/content/install.md

 [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/).

-That environment file contains the below information, telling Anaconda to create an environment with Java 11 (OpenJDK), Cairo, and Jupyter Notebooks.
+That environment file contains the below information, telling Anaconda to create an environment with Cairo and Jupyter Notebooks.

 ``` yaml
 name: py5coding